dredrusty/LinkedList/README.md

 # LinkedList
 This is a C# class library that describes LinkedList data structure.</br>
 Provides a standard set of operations for working with a linked list, including cloning.</br>
-Implemented IList methods.</br>
+Implemented `IList` methods.</br>
-It is also possible to subscribe to events raised by certain operations on an instance of a linked list.</br>
+It is also possible to subscribe to events raised by certain operations on an instance of a `LinkedList`.</br>
 Comparison operators are implemented for nodes.

 ## Installation